 - We found persistent, systematic disparities (by gender, ethnicity, and ELL status) in teachers’ reports of students’ EFs, when compared to the direct assessment of these skills (Garcia, Sulik, & Obradović, 2018).

 - We developed an observation measure, Teachers’ Displays and Scaffolding of Executive Function (T-DSEF) , to help study how teacher behaviors relate to students' EF skills.
-Teachers' displays of impulsivity, distraction, or disorganization were linked to student EFs in the fall, whereas teachers’ scaffolding practices were linked to student EFs in the spring (Bardack & Obradović, in press).
+Teachers' displays of impulsivity, distraction, or disorganization were linked to student EFs in the fall, whereas teachers’ scaffolding practices were linked to student EFs in the spring (Bardack & Obradović, 2019).

 - We found that having classmates with higher average EFs is associated with growth in individual student EFs (Finch, Garcia, Sulik & Obradović, 2019).